BSC-ES/providentia/docs/source/Tips-and-tricks-for-developers.md

   password = pypi-[key]
 ```

 That way you won't be asked for the your credentials anymore.
 Make sure the version name has been updated in __init__.py, and no more changes are needed since **it is not allowed to update the repository for that version once it is uploaded even if deleted**.
+Be very sure that everything is working fine at this point, as the uploaded version cannot be overwritten, only deleted.

 To upload it, you can do: